Learn about how our rating system works.

 Esports have long used innovative ranking systems to match players of similar skill levels.

-Unlike traditional ranking systems where points are cumulative over a year, modern MMR systems seek to determine players' current skill level, updating with every verified match.
+Unlike traditional ranking systems where points are cumulative over a year, modern MMR systems seek to determine players' current skill level.

-Conversely, lower-ranked players winning against higher-ranked players gain more points as they have demonstrated that they are better than their current rank.
+- lower-ranked players winning against higher-ranked players gain more points to calibrate their skill level.

 This helps to overcome some of the problems with traditional ranking systems identified above.